liulab-dfci/RIMA_pipeline/README.md

 ```
 #!/bin/bash
 #SBATCH --job-name=RIMA
-#SBATCH --mem=32G       # total memory need
+#SBATCH --mem=64G       # total memory need
-#SBATCH --time=96:00:00
-#SBATCH -c 16 #number of cores
+#SBATCH -c 32 #number of cores

-snakemake -s rnaseq.snakefile
+snakemake -s rnaseq.snakefile -k
 ```
-**note**: Argument -j that set the cores for parallelly run. (e.g. '-j 4' can run 4 jobs parallelly at the same time) **note**: Argument -k that can skip the error independent run.
+**Note**: Argument -j that set the cores for parallelly run. (e.g. '-j 4' can run 4 jobs parallelly at the same time) **Note**: Argument -k that can skip the error independent run.
 (This argument can save lots of time for running data at the first time)

-## 5.Output files
+## 7.Output files

-The raw output files from each tools are stored under `RIMA_kraken/analysis`
+The output files from each tools are stored under `RIMA_kraken/analysis`

-The processed output files (esed for visualization) are stored under `RIMA_kraken/files`

-The output figures are stored under `RIMA_kraken/images`

-**RIMA html report** will be stored under `RIMA_kraken/files`